hongh-zhang/The-Evolution-of-Defection/README.md

 Stage 1, 2, 3 .ipynb:
 	notebooks corresponding to each section in the report

+Stage ... .py:
+    training loops from stage 2 or 3, to be runned in terminals for data collections

 AC_prototype.ipynb:
 	my attempt on actor-critic algorithm, not yet complete